 On February 2nd of 1968, Wilt Chamberlain had an insane 22/21 game.
-If you are familiar with Wilt’s unbelievable stats than you are probably wondering what’s so insane about a 22/21 game.
-It’s insane because the 2nd 20 was 21 assists for the dominant center.
+If you are familiar with Wilt’s unbelievable stats then you are probably wondering what’s so insane about a 22/21 game.
+It’s insane because the second 20 was 21 assists for the dominant center.
 Yes, Wilt Chamberlain had a 20/20 game with assists during his 1967-68 MVP season.
-Now that those numbers have registered in your head, I’ll let you know that Wilt also had 25 rebounds in that game and unofficially 12 blocks – I say unofficially because the NBA didn’t officially count blocks back then.
-So if you count the blocks that Wilt said he had during that game, his final stat line looks like this: 22 points, 25 rebounds, 21 assists, 12 blocks!

-Wilt did occasionally have big scoring games that season too, like in December, when he went on a 3-game tear with 68, 47 and 53 points!
-But for the majority of the season, he was scoring less than 20 points a game to go with his league best 8.6 assists.
+More unbelievable than those numbers is the fact that Wilt led the league in total assists that season!
+He did occasionally have big scoring games that season too, like in December, when he went on a three-game tear with 68, 47 and 53 points.
+But, for the majority of the season, he was scoring less than 20 points a game to go with his league-best…8.6 assists.